harveyrobinson6/Courtroom-Calamity/README.md

 </br>

 Our group was one of the only within the class to finish their game.
 A final build was uploaded onto a tablet and placed within the museum for visitors to play.
-This project gave my invaluable experience working with a team, towards a deadline and for a client, whom we were in regular contact with to ensure the final product was tailored towards them and their museums.
+This project gave me invaluable experience working with a team, towards a deadline and for a client, whom we were in regular contact with to ensure the final product was tailored towards them and their museums.
 Furthermore, this broadened my experience with Unity and C# and generally improved my games development skills.

 <h2>Screenshots:</h2>